 Ms. Gilden’s executive committee roles include other high-profile cases: Global Crossing Securities Litigation (settlements of $448 million) and the Merrill Lynch Analyst cases ($125 million settlement), as well as on the litigation team of the Waste Management Litigation ($220 million settlement).
 Under her leadership, her former firm was an active member of the litigation teams in the AOL Time Warner Securities litigation ($2.5 billion settlement), CMS Securities Litigation ($200 million settlement) and the Salomon Analyst Litigation/In re AT&T ($75 million settlement).
 Further, Ms. Gilden was lead counsel in an opt-out securities litigation action in connection with the McKesson/HBOC merger, Pacha, et al. v.
 McKesson Corporation, et al., which settled for a substantial, confidential sum.

-Ms. Gilden served as the first (and to this day, only) woman President of the National Association of Shareholder and Consumer Attorneys, the preeminent trade association for securities class action attorneys, as well as the organization’s first woman Treasurer.
+Ms. Gilden served as the first woman President of the National Association of Shareholder and Consumer Attorneys, the preeminent trade association for securities class action attorneys, as well as the organization’s first woman Treasurer.
 As President of NASCAT, Ms. Gilden made repeated visits to Capitol Hill advocating for strong investor protection.
 She also engaged in outreach to the institutional investor community on needed reforms to reverse the erosion of investor rights.
 Under Ms. Gilden’s leadership, NASCAT also filed amicus briefs in connection with major securities cases before the Supreme Court and other courts.
 Prior to becoming President, she served as the President-Elect.
 She continues to serve on NASCAT’s Executive Committee.

 Ms. Gilden was selected to serve on the Corporate Governance and Markets Advisory Councils to the Board of Directors for the Council for Institutional Investors (CII) during 2013-2015.
 CII is a nonprofit association of pension and other employee benefits funds, endowments and foundations and a voice for effective corporate governance and strong shareholder rights.
 Ms. Gilden is also a member of the National Association of Public Pension Attorneys (NAPPA).